Amit-Thawait/amit-thawait.github.io/_posts/2016-12-15-stripe-integration-for-collecting-payments.md

 Next, I want to highlight few points about shipping & tax integration.

-For shipping & tax integration PayPal didn't provide any integration with other third party shipping services.
+For shipping & tax integration PayPal didn't provide any integration with other third party shipping or tax service providers.
 Instead of re-inventing the wheel and create those services from scatch Stripe did a nice thing by providing seamless integration who have already specialized these fields.

 **Shipping Integration :**

-Stripe has partnered with [EasyPost](https://easypost.com/){:target="_blank"} and [Shippo](https://goshippo.com/){:target="_blank"} to help you get shipping rates directly from USPS, UPS, FedEx, and other carriers for your Stripe orders.
+Stripe has partnered with [EasyPost](https://easypost.com/){:target="_blank"} and [Shippo](https://goshippo.com/){:target="_blank"} to help you get shipping rates directly from USPS, UPS, FedEx and other carriers for your Stripe orders.

 I integrated with EasyPost in my application and it was fairly easy.
 It was so seamless that I didn't even looked into Shippo.

+First you need to signup in Easypost from their [signup](https://www.easypost.com/signup){:target="_blank"} page.
+Add the carrier account which you want to use and provide details related to the same in the form by selecting a carrier in Carrier Account section.

 To use EasyPost using Ruby, install the easypost gem using the command :